|

 editing-mode (emacs)

-to either emacs or vi.
+emacs or vi.

 emacs-mode-string (@)

-If the show-mode-in-prompt variable is enabled, this
+If the show-mode-in-prompt variable is enabled, this string

-the primary prompt when emacs editing mode is active.
+primary prompt when emacs editing mode is active.
 The

 value is expanded like a key binding, so the standard set

-of meta- and control prefixes and backslash escape
+of meta- and control- prefixes and backslash escape

 enable-active-region (On)

-the value of the active-region-start-color, which defaults
+region using the value of the active-region-start-color

-incremental history searches.
+incremental and non-incremental history searches.

 enable-bracketed-paste (On)